-We’ve got the 5:2 diet and intermittent fasting, but now Dr Michael Mosley has created the Fast 800 diet, which could see you shed up to 11lb in two weeks.
+We’ve got the 5:2 diet and intermittent fasting, but now Dr Michael Mosley has created the Fast 800 Calorie Diet, which could see you shed up to 11lb in two weeks.
 Simply limit your daily intake to 800 calories a day and the benefits will be amazing.

 There’s a new diet on the scene and it could finally be the secret to long-term weight loss.
 Incorporating periods of intermittent fasting along with fast days, while still eating filling, nutritious foods, you’ll not only look amazing, you’ll also give your brain a boost, improve your mood and motivation, potentially reverse and prevent diabetes and reduce blood pressure.
 And those are just a few of the benefits.

 The Fast 800 diet involves cutting your calories intake to 800 a day for the first couple of weeks.
 You then progress to 5:2 stage – where you’re only required to eat this number of calories for two days a week, while following a sensible diet on the other days.

 Involves sticking to 800 calories a day for at least two weeks.
 This should induce mild ketosis, associated with fat burning.

 The new 5:2.
 When you’re nearing your weight-loss target, eat 800 calories on two days of the week and on the others, follow a Mediterranean diet, exercising portion control.

 During this time, it’s advised you enjoy fewer processed and more home- cooked foods, with plenty of vegetables and fruit as well as whole grains, beans, lentils, extra fibre, lots of nuts and plenty of full-fat dairy and oily fish.
 Sugar should be reduced or avoided, starchy carbs, like white bread and white pasta, are gone, and 45-60g of good-quality protein should be consumed daily.